canonical/charm-relation-interfaces/interfaces/opensearch_client/v0/README.md

 Both the Requirer and the Provider need to adhere to criteria to be considered compatible with the interface.

 ### Provider
-- Is expected to create an application user inside the opensearch cluster when the requirer provides the `database` field.
+- Is expected to create an application user inside the opensearch cluster when the requirer provides the `index` field.
-- Is expected to provide `username` and `password` fields when Requirer provides the `database` field.
+- Is expected to provide `username` and `password` fields when Requirer provides the `index` field.
-- Is expected to provide the `endpoints` field containing all cluster host addresses in a comma-separated list.
+- Is expected to provide the `hosts` field containing all cluster host addresses in a comma-separated list.
 - Is expected to provide the `version` field describing the installed version of opensearch.

 ### Requirer

-- Is expected to provide an index name in the `database` field.
+- Is expected to provide an index name in the `index` field.
-- Is expected to provide indentical values in the `database` field if several requirer units provide it in the relation.
+- Is expected to provide indentical values in the `index` field if several requirer units provide it in the relation.
 - Is expected to have unique credentials for each relation.
 Therefore, different instances of the same Charm (juju applications) will have different relations with different credentials.
 - Is expected to have different relations names on Requirer with the same interface name if Requirer needs access to multiple database charms.
 - Is expected to allow multiple different Juju applications to access the same database name.